matter-labs/zksync-era/core/lib/dal/README.md

 invariants are expected to be upheld:

-- If a header is present in the `miniblocks` table, it is expected that the DB contains all artifacts associated with the miniblock execution, such as `events`, `l2_to_l1_logs`, `call_traces`, `tokens` etc. (See State keeper I/O logic for the exact definition of these artifacts.)
+- If a header is present in the `miniblocks` table, it is expected that the DB contains all artifacts associated with the L2 block execution, such as `events`, `l2_to_l1_logs`, `call_traces`, `tokens` etc. (See State keeper I/O logic for the exact definition of these artifacts.)
 - Likewise, if a header is present in the `l1_batches` table, all artifacts associated with the L1 batch execution are also expected in the DB, e.g. `initial_writes` and `protective_reads`.
 (See State keeper I/O logic for the exact definition of these artifacts.)
-- Miniblocks and L1 batches present in the DB form a continuous range of numbers.
-If a DB is recovered from a node snapshot, the first miniblock / L1 batch is **the next one** after the snapshot miniblock / L1 batch mentioned in the `snapshot_recovery` table.
-Otherwise, miniblocks / L1 batches must start from number 0 (aka genesis).
+- L2 blocks and L1 batches present in the DB form a continuous range of numbers.
+If a DB is recovered from a node snapshot, the first L2 block / L1 batch is **the next one** after the snapshot L2 block / L1 batch mentioned in the `snapshot_recovery` table.
+Otherwise, L2 blocks / L1 batches must start from number 0 (aka genesis).

 ## Contributing to DAL